 - Audience Aggregation – If you set yourself up as an industry expert and sell ad space on your blog or make money on endorsements based on the audience you have built.

 - Option – This one was a new bit of knowledge when reading The Personal MBA.
 In my wedding photography/video business, for example, clients who pay to get their wedding into my books aren’t giving me a “deposit”.
 They’re paying a “booking fee” they are reserving the option of having my team on their day.
-If they cancel, they don’t get money back.
+If they cancel, they don’t get their money back.
 I have likely said no to any other work because that date was reserved for them.
 They are paying, not for my service, but for the option of having me and my team.
-Some subtle tweaks in wording on our for-service contracts can protect us from loss of work and then refund requests.
+Some subtle tweaks in wording on our for service contracts can protect us from loss of work and then refund requests.

 - Capital – One can own a creative company without being a creative.
 Buy one and get experts to run it.

-Understanding the form of value you are actually selling is an uber important first step to knowing how to price your value.
+Understanding the form of value you are actually selling is an uber-important first step to knowing how to price your value.
 So if you skipped all of the above, go back and read it.

 When I was advising photographers, I took an approach on pricing that raising your prices can be an excellent way of getting more business in.
 And that sales or discounts are pointless.
 It’s not that simple for the whole of the creative industries.
-As a producer making video for business, the clients I work for have had experience buying services like mine long before they start working with me.
+As a producer making videos for businesses, the clients I work for have had experience buying services like mine long before they start working with me.
 There are standards and usual practices which we need to be aware of when pricing ourselves.
 For any newbie asking me how to set their freelance pricing, I say joining an industry union can be a helpful start.
 Charging standard union rates can take the guesswork out of what you should charge and the more creatives who do this, the more standardized pricing will become and choices for suppliers can be based on creative output and not numbers.
 However, at least knowing standard union rates in your sector can be helpful no matter how you want to set your prices.
 Because now, you will know what numbers you’re undercutting if this is your desired method for setting prices.

 - 10% If you make a call